tvrusso/DFLib/Python/README.markdown

 you'll need to obtain elsewhere.
 That module binds the proj.4 cartographic projection library in Python.

+A third test code, arcpyPoint.py, is similar to pyProjPoint but uses the arcpy module from ArcGIS to do the same work.
+It is intended as a demonstration that DFLib can be used within ArcGIS to do DF computations.
+It is my intent to add a DFLib-based module to IGT4SAR someday, but I caution you not to hold your breath waiting for it.

 pyPointTest.py implements the equivalent of the DFLib::XY:Point and DFLib::XY:Report classes in python, and then runs a single DF fix problem equivalent to a run of the DFLib test program "testlsDFfix"